logicalclocks/hops-docs/docs/user_guide/hopsfs.rst

 ---------------

 * **dfs.leader.check.interval**
-	The length of the period in milliseconds on which NameNodes run the leader election protocol.
+	The length of the time period in milliseconds after which NameNodes run the leader election protocol.
 One of the active NameNodes is chosen as a leader to perform housekeeping operations.
 All NameNodes periodically update a counter in the database to mark that they are active.
 All NameNodes also periodically check for changes in the membership of the NameNodes.
-By default the period is to one second.
-Increasing the time interval would lead to slow failure detection.
+By default the time period is set to one second.
+Increasing the time interval leads to slow failure detection.
 * **dfs.leader.missed.hb**
 	This property specifies when a NameNode is declared dead.
-By default a NameNode is declared dead if it misses a HeartBeat.
+By default a NameNode is declared dead if it misses two consecutive heartbeats.
 Higher values of this property would lead to slower failure detection.
+The minimum supported value is 2.
 * **dfs.leader.tp.increment**
     HopsFS uses an eventual leader election algorithm where the heartbeat time period (**dfs.leader.check.interval**) is automatically incremented if it detects that the NameNodes are falsely declared dead due to missed heartbeats caused by network/database/CPU overload.
 By default the heartbeat time period is incremented by 100 milliseconds, however it can be overridden using this parameter.